 For example, one action item might be to have a stronger opening statement and establish a goal of the conversation, while another might be to make sure they’re booking the next meeting while on the call (if possible).
 We’ll listen to calls two weeks later and specifically pay attention to both action items to see how they’ve improved.
 It becomes a running list that’s constantly evolving and growing.
 It’s amazing to look back and see how far reps have come.

-Mentorship discussions are the 1:1s I always wanted to have as a rep. These are proactive conversations to check in on the heart and soul.
+Mentorship discussions are the one-on-one sales meetings I always wanted to have as a rep. These are proactive conversations to check in on the heart and soul.
 It’s important to take the time to ask how they’re feeling about their current state, where they’re trying to go, and make sure they feel they’re an integral part of the team.

 Stop Just Checking the Box

-My 1:1s are opportunities to provide legitimate value for my reps and stop just checking the box.
+My one-on-one sales meetings are opportunities to provide legitimate value for my reps and stop just checking the box.
 I want my reps to expect to come out of our meetings with something tactical they can implement immediately.
-Now I’m not perfect (no, I don’t always have a well thought out agenda beforehand), but I always try to make sure they go back to their desks feeling stronger than they did before our 1:1.
+Now I’m not perfect (no, I don’t always have a well-thought-out agenda beforehand), but I always try to make sure they go back to their desks feeling stronger than they did before our one-on-ones.

-These tips were originally captured in our webinar with Clari, Chorus and Outreach: Don’t Let Fake Sales News Distract You: How to Run an Effective 1:1
+These tips were originally captured in our webinar with Clari, Chorus and Outreach: Don’t Let Fake Sales News Distract You: How to Run an Effective One-on-One Sales Meeting